 Paul Chesser, BA 94, GrDip 97, is a Concordia graduate who has served as vice-president of University Advancement since December 2018.
 He is the most senior officer of University Advancement, which includes alumni relations and development, as well as advancement communications and services.
 In his role, Chesser directs the Campaign for Concordia: Next-Gen. Now.
 The $350-million fundraising effort will culminate with the university’s 50th anniversary celebrations in 2024-25.

-He was previously Carleton University’s chief development officer, where he launched the university’s largest comprehensive campaign with a $300-million goal.
-He also served as director of annual giving at Queen’s University.
+With more than 20 years of fundraising experience in higher education, Chesser previously served as assistant vice-principal of development in McGill University’s Department of Advancement.
+Between 2009 and 2014, he acted as Carleton University’s chief development officer, where he launched the university’s largest comprehensive campaign with a $300-million goal.
+He was also director of annual giving at Queen’s University.

 Chesser currently serves on the Council for Advancement and Support of Education (CASE)’s commission on philanthropy, has volunteered on numerous association boards and has presented at conferences for CASE, the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).

-Chesser earned his bachelor’s degree in economics at Concordia in 1994 and a graduate diploma in sports administration from the university’s John Molson School of Business in 1997.
+He earned his bachelor’s degree in economics at Concordia in 1994 and a graduate diploma in sports administration from the university’s John Molson School of Business in 1997.

+He is a native of North Bay, Ontario.
 Read more about the Office and services it offers.